The Law of Non-Contradiction: The Planet Wyh and the box

 Murray of Rolling Stone also discussed the meaning of the useless box, feeling that, just like the box turns itself off, the director and writers "barely have a chance to introduce all their characters before Gloria is on a flight home.
 Almost as soon as this Fargo installment gets switched on, it turns itself off".
-Alan Sepinwall of Uproxx noted that the switch of the useless box is very similar to the switch of Unit MNSKY when he, as well, turns himself off.
-Further, Unit MNSKY was named in homage to Marvin Minsky, noted inventor of the useless box, which he termed the “ultimate machine”.
+Alan Sepinwall of Uproxx noted that the switch of the useless box is very similar to the switch of Minsky when he, as well, turns himself off.
+Further, the robot Minsky was named in homage to Marvin Minsky, noted inventor of the useless box, which he termed the "ultimate machine".

 The law of noncontradiction

 The title of the episode refers to the principle or law of noncontradiction, also known as the principle or law of contradiction: it is the second of three laws of thought in classical logic known as the three classic laws of thought.
 It states that contradictory statements cannot both be true in the same sense at the same time, and that therefore something cannot be both true and false, or be and not be.

 Alan Sepinwall of Uproxx commented that several elements in the episode contradict the law of noncontradiction: "Gloria is a police chief who isn't really a police chief anymore, running a department that no longer quite exists, still technically married to a man who is no longer her husband, investigating the death of a man who hadn't been her stepfather in decades but still had a paternal (or grandpaternal) presence in her life, was Ennis Stussy but not really Ennis Stussy, and who once wrote the tale of a helper robot that never seemed to get a chance to help anyone, then proved enormously helpful to the entire universe.
 Even the novelty box that Gloria finds in the back of her motel closet is built to be a contradiction, existing only to turn itself off".

-In a scene in a bar, the character of Paul Marrane tells Gloria the tale of a soldier who goes off to war, first giving his wife a bill of divorce that becomes official if he doesn't return within 12 months, but then retroactively takes effect from the moment he left; should he not return, this would mean that she would have been divorced during the last 12 months, despite the fact she had spent those months married to that very same man.
+In a scene in a bar, Paul Marrane tells Gloria the tale of a soldier who goes off to war, first giving his wife a bill of divorce that becomes official if he does not return within 12 months, but then retroactively takes effect from the moment he left; should he not return, this would mean that she would have been divorced during the last 12 months, despite the fact she had spent those months married to that very same man.
 This is a paradox and a contradiction to the law of noncontradiction.